Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Ability Message"			"0"

 			// The Mutant Tank respawns up to this many times.
-			// Note: This setting only applies if the "Respawn Random" setting is set to "0".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1